 Information for Agencies and Supervisors

 Thank you for considering taking an ACAP student for their student placement.
-All the information you need is below.
-Click on the links above, or scroll down for full details.

 Student placement provides an opportunity for ACAP students to apply the skills and knowledge they are learning in a supervised workplace.
 Depending on their program, students complete 200 to 250 hours of placement.
 Placement also provides an excellent opportunity for students to develop professional networks and to explore career options and professional pathways.

 What are the expected outcomes of a Student Placement?